Overhead Crane Training Program

 Overhead Crane Training Kit

-Looking for a cost-effective and convenient way to offer for your employees or customers?
-Our training program (available on CD, USB Drive, or via Instant Download) provides simple instructions with all the tools necessary to train and certify your employees and make them regulation aligned.
+Looking for a cost-effective and convenient way to offer training for your employees or customers?
+Our diy safety program (available on CD, USB Drive, or via Instant Download) provides simple instructions with all the training materials necessary to train and certify your employees and make them regulation aligned.
 Learn more about what comes with the kit.

 Also called bridge cranes and hoists.?Our Overhead Crane safety training course is OSHA Aligned.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.